ArmaForces/jbad_buildings_fix/README.md

-## ArmaForces - Project Template (no CBA)
+## ArmaForces - JBAD Buildings Fix

-This a project template for HEMTT and without usage of CBA Addon standard.
+Armor value fixes for JBAD building to make them a little bit more durable. ;-)